Practice No. 1 in the books for the Yellow Jackets

 MTSU 49, Georgia Tech 28

-Joe Speed begins his fourth season at Georgia Tech and his first coaching the Yellow Jacket defensive backs.
+Joe Speed begins his fifth season at Georgia Tech and his second coaching the Yellow Jacket defensive backs.

-The previous three seasons, Speed coached inside linebackers.
+In 2010 and 2011, Speed coached Georgia Tech's inside linebackers.
 Midway through the 2012 season, he moved over to coach the outside linebackers.
+In 2013, Speed began coaching the defensive backs.

 Former Yellow Jacket inside linebacker Julian Burnett emerged as one of the most prolific tacklers in recent Tech history.
 In 2011, Burnett had a team-high 120 tackles -- 42 more tackles than any player on the team.
 Burnett also had 9.5 tackles for loss and he forced and recovered fumbles as a junior in 2011.